OpenC3/docs.openc3.com/_docs_v5/1_getting_started/podman.md

   <p style="margin-bottom:20px;">These directions are for installing and running COSMOS using Podman instead of Docker.
 If you have Docker available, that is a simpler method.</p>
 </div>

 Podman is an alternative container technology to Docker that is actively promoted by RedHat.
 The key benefit is that Podman can run without a root-level daemon service, making it significantly more secure by design, over standard Docker.
 However, it is a little more complicated to use.
 These directions will get you up and running with Podman.
-The following directions were written against RHEL 8.6, but should be similar on other operating systems.
+The following directions have been tested against RHEL 8.8, and RHEL 9.2, but should be similar on other operating systems.

 <div class="note warning">
-  <h5>RHEL 9 Not Yet Recommended</h5>
+  <h5>Rootless Podman Does Not Work (Directly) with NFS Home Directories</h5>
-  <p style="margin-bottom:20px;">At least on AWS EC2, Podman does not seem to work with the RHEL 9 image as of March 15, 2023.
-All containers attempted to run with podman immediately die with exit code 127.
-The following directions have only been confirmed to work with RHEL 8.6</p>
+  <p style="margin-bottom:20px;">NFS does not work for holding container storage due to issues with user ids and group ids.
+There are workarounds available but they all involve moving container storage to another location: either a different partition on the host local disk, or into a special mounted disk image.
+See: <a href="https://www.redhat.com/sysadmin/rootless-podman-nfs">https://www.redhat.com/sysadmin/rootless-podman-nfs</a>.
+Note that there is also a newish Podman setting that allows you to more easily change where the storage location in /etc/containers/storage.conf called rootless_storage_path.
+See <a href="https://www.redhat.com/sysadmin/nfs-rootless-podman">https://www.redhat.com/sysadmin/nfs-rootless-podman</a></p>
 </div>

-# Redhat 8.6 Instructions
+# Redhat 8.8 and 9.2 Instructions

 1. Install Prerequisite Packages